YuvrajS01/college-event-portal/README.md

 ## Acknowledgments
-This project is developed as part of a internship assignment to demonstrate full-stack web development skills.
+This project is developed as part of ATPLC internship assignment to demonstrate full-stack web development skills.